bufbuild/terraform-modules-bufstream/README.md

 By default, the module creates all resources necessary to deploy a Kubernetes cluster to the desired project.
 It also creates some specific resources required for Bufstream: a storage bucket and a role that the service account can assume to access the bucket.

+If Postgres is selected for metadata store, a CloudSQL instance is also created.

 Required variables in `tfvars`: